Service Fabric terminology overview

-Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
-This topic details the terminology used by Service Fabric in order to understand the terms used in the documentation.
+Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
+You can host Service Fabric clusters anywhere: Azure, in an on-premises datacenter, or on any cloud provider.
+Service Fabric is the orchestrator that powers Azure Service Fabric Mesh.
+You can use any framework to write your services and choose where to run the application from multiple environment choices.
+This article details the terminology used by Service Fabric to understand the terms used in the documentation.

 Cluster: A network-connected set of virtual or physical machines into which your microservices are deployed and managed.
 Clusters can scale to thousands of machines.

-Node: A machine or VM that is part of a cluster is called a node.
-Each node is assigned a node name (a string).
-Nodes have characteristics such as placement properties.
+Node: A machine or VM that's part of a cluster is called a node.
+Each node is assigned a node name (string).
+Nodes have characteristics, such as placement properties.
 Each machine or VM has an auto-start Windows service,

-FabricHost.exe, which starts running upon boot and then starts two executables:
+FabricHost.exe, that starts running upon boot and then starts two executables:

 FabricGateway.exe.
 These two executables make up the node.
 For testing scenarios, you can host multiple nodes on a single machine or VM by running multiple instances of